-Second earthquake strikes Louisiana in less than a week; likely aftershock from previous 4.9 magnitude quake
+Second 4.0+ magnitude earthquake strikes Louisiana; likely aftershock from previous 4.9 magnitude quake

 Latest Weather Blog

-Second earthquake strikes Louisiana in less than a week; likely aftershock from previous 4.9 magnitude quake
+Second 4.0+ magnitude earthquake strikes Louisiana; likely aftershock from previous 4.9 magnitude quake

-COUSHATTA — Another earthquake has struck north Louisiana.
+COUSHATTA — Another 4.0+ magnitude earthquake has struck north Louisiana.

 The U.S. Geological Survey reports a magnitude 4.0 earthquake hit just north of Coushatta, Louisiana, at 4:41 a.m. on Monday.
 The quake occurred at a shallow depth of about 5 km (around 3 miles).

-This appears to be an aftershock following last week’s rare magnitude 4.9 earthquake in the same area — the strongest recorded on land in Louisiana in decades.
+This appears to be an aftershock following last week’s rare magnitude 4.9 earthquake in the same area — the strongest recorded on land in Louisiana.
+Four smaller, and likely unnoticeable aftershocks, were also reported in the 24 hours leading up to the recent 4.0.

 Trending News